Hex map: Advantages and disadvantages

 Advantage of hex maps in games: consistent distance from center to center compared to squares.

-This distance is √3 times that of a hexagon side.
+This distance is $\sqrt{3}$ times that of a hexagon side.

 Horizontal movement on a hex map.
 Vertical movement is required.

 Horizontal movement on a square map.
 Vertical movement is not required.

 A hexagonal chess board, showing the three-colour system and the diagonal moves of a bishop.

 POV-Ray render mimicking Fallouts trimetric projection and hexagonal grid.